drakkan/sftpgo/docs/account.md

 If you want to use your existing accounts, you have these options:

-- If your accounts are aleady stored inside a supported database, you can create a database view.
+- If your accounts are already stored inside a supported database, you can create a database view.
 Since a view is read only, you have to disable user management and quota tracking so SFTPGo will never try to write to the view
 - you can import your users inside SFTPGo.
 Take a look at [sftpgo_api_cli.py](../examples/rest-api-cli#convert-users-from-other-stores "SFTPGo API CLI example"), it can convert and import users from Linux system users and Pure-FTPd/ProFTPD virtual users
 - you can use an external authentication program